mmistakes/minimal-mistakes/_posts/2020-02-19-ddpg-experiments.md

 A good co-pilot would tell us the corners and straight lines to come as succinctly as possible, thus sparring us useless information that might instead confuse us and finish with a bad time.
 A bad co-pilot, however, would do just that, namely flood us with so many information at any given time that we would be unable to drive cool-headed and drive properly.

-This is unfortunately what happens when we just *naively* use our Q-Value network defined earlier, as was highlighted in the DQN paper [TODO: Add reference].
+This is unfortunately what happens when we just *naively* use our Q-Value network defined earlier, as was highlighted in the DQN paper (<a href="https://arxiv.org/abs/1312.5602">[1]</a>).
-To palliate this problem, Mnih et al. [TODO: Again ref. to DQN paper] introduced the concept of `target networks`, which was consequently integrated to the DDPG algorithm (and all those that followed later).
+To palliate this problem, Mnih et al. (<a href="https://arxiv.org/abs/1312.5602">[1]</a>) introduced the concept of `target networks`, which was consequently integrated to the DDPG algorithm (and all those that followed later).
 For each of the two neural network we have defined above, we create a "delayed copy".
-This "copy network" will slowly be updated to match the current network, so as to reduce the variance in the estimation provided by the Q-Value network for example.
+This "delayed network" will be slowly updated to match the current network, so as to reduce the variance in the estimation provided by the Q-Value network.
 As a result, the training process will become relatively stable, and our agent will exhibit some learning.

 Creating those copy of network is actually as easy as it sounds: